-Asset Class Current Condition 2025 Target Facilities 0% of our facilities to be past Useful Life Benchmark (ULB) Revenue Vehicles 11.1% of our revenue vehicles are past Useful Life Benchmark (ULB) or have a condition rating less than "moderate".
+Asset Class Current Condition 2025 Target Facilities 0% of our facilities have a term rating less than 3 0% of our facilities to be past Useful Life Benchmark (ULB) Revenue Vehicles 11.1% of our revenue vehicles are past Useful Life Benchmark (ULB) or have a condition rating less than "moderate".
 15% of our revenue vehicles to be past Useful Life Benchmark (ULB) or have a condition rating less than "moderate".
 Non-Revenue Vehicles 0% of our non-revenue vehicles are past Useful Life Benchmark (ULB) or have a condition rating less than "moderate".
 0% of our non-revenue vehicles to be past Useful Life Benchmark (ULB) or have a condition rating of less than "moderate".